algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 If array is large enough—usually around the point where it stops fitting in cache and fetches become significantly slower—the running time of binary search becomes dominated by memory fetches.

 So, to sum up: ideally, we'd want some layout that is both blocks, and higher-order blocks to be placed in groups, and also to be capable.

 We can overcome this by enumerating and permuting array elements in a more cache-friendly way.
 The numeration we will use is actually half a millennium old, and chances are you already know it.

 ## Why Binary Search is Slow

-Before jumping to optimized variants, let's briefly discuss the reasons why the textbook binary search is slow in the first place.

-Here is the standard way of searching for the first element not less than $x$ in a sorted array of $n$ integers:

 ```cpp
 int lower_bound(int x) {